Outsourcing Custody and Clearing

 The underlying tools and methodologies we’ve chosen give us the flexibility to bring features to production more quickly, without sacrificing quality or intentionality.
 Python, the framework we used to build Advisor[X], is the same technology used to build Instagram.
 In addition, many of the components that are being used in our backend logic and data interactions are also being deployed by Facebook, Google, YouTube and Dropbox among others.

 We chose this stack for a few reasons.
 In the short term, these tools allow us to bring features to bear far less code than other frameworks.
 This give us flexibility in how quickly we bring features into production.

 In the long term, many of the more complex concepts that will power features within Advisor[X] are being used by the leaders in these fields.
 The Data Science community has brought a huge amount of knowledge and resource into Python, allowing the integration of machine learning, natural language processing and other complex algorithms to be used in platforms like ours.

-We set out with the goal of creating a frictionless advisor experience that would drive efficiency and reduce the cost of doing business.
+We set out with the goal of creating a frictionless financial professional experience that would drive efficiency and reduce the cost of doing business.
 We’re building it to ensure that Advisor[X] will continue to be relevant as our industry changes and technology evolves.
 With all of that said, the importance of the tools isn’t in the technicalities; it’s about the flexibility that the tools provide.
-This flexibility allows us to hold true – now and in the future ¬– to our vision and ensure that Advisor[X] is the best tool for advisors.
+This flexibility allows us to hold true – now and in the future ¬– to our vision and ensure that Advisor[X] is the best tool for financial professionals.

 Third party service providers (OR strategic partners) mentioned are separate entities from IFP.